 Gone With the Wind is, in some ways, a response to Harriet Beecher Stowe’s Uncle Tom’s Cabin.
 Read about Harriet Beecher Stowe and her most famous book through our Connecticut and Ohio pages about the author.

-This is the fourth stop on our Georgia Trail!
+This is the fifth stop on our Georgia Trail!